About Ulydig Retshjælp

 In our activism, we saw a need for organized help with legal issues and processes, as it is easy to feel alone or lose perspective and control.
 It can be an uncertain and confusing process when you are met with charges from the police after actions.

-We have therefore come together to make it a safer experience to do civil disobedience and to try to reduce legal oppression.
+Therefore, we have come together to make it a safer experience to do civil disobedience and to try to reduce legal oppression.

 Our work primarily consists of: